What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 Adaptive Bitrate Streaming

-Adaptive bitrate streaming (ABR) is a streaming technique that dynamically adjusts video quality during playback based on the user’s available bandwidth, device capabilities, and processing power.
+Adaptive bitrate streaming is a streaming technique that dynamically adjusts video quality during playback based on the user’s available bandwidth, device capabilities, and processing power.
 This ensures smooth playback with minimal buffering, even under fluctuating network conditions.

 During playback, the video player evaluates the user's current network conditions and device performance.
 It selects the most appropriate rendition of each segment to optimize the viewing experience, seamlessly switching between renditions as conditions change.